 Most of us learn the basic responsibilities of our public servants in childhood.
 The police prevent crime.
-EMTs attend to medical emergencies.
+Paramedics attend to medical emergencies.
 Firefighters... fight fires.
 But what do public safety officers do?
 Every day, employees of Public Safety Canada, the government agency dedicated to protecting citizens from disasters both natural and man-made, do critical work behind the scenes.
 We are exceptionally well-positioned to examine the nature of a public safety officer’s job—Wilfrid Laurier University’s online Master of Public Safety program is the only one of its kind in Canada which was designed in consultation with Public Safety Canada.
 Let’s take a closer look.

 The Four Pillars of Public Safety Canada

-Public Safety Canada has an extremely wide purview compared to other comparable agencies.
-This is because its primary role is to serve as a connective tissue between these disparate organs of the state—oftentimes there is overlap between the duties of police services and corrections, for example, or domestic military deployment and border security.
+Public Safety Canada (PCS) has an extremely wide purview compared to other comparable agencies.
+This is because its primary role is to serve as a connective tissue between disparate organs of the state—oftentimes there is overlap between the duties of police services and corrections, for example, or domestic military deployment and border security.
 PSC helps to coordinate their activities and develop effective strategies in anticipation of potential crises.

 - National Security